suniltheta/FSS17_group_R/project/README.md

 All the dataset used in this project are licensed under Creative Commons Attribution 4.0.
 You can find the datasets in [Ck Metrics](http://openscience.us/repo/defect/ck/)

+### Decision Tree for all dataset

+You can view all the decision tree visualization in [Decision Tree](https://github.com/suniltheta/FSS17_group_R/blob/master/project/Decision%20Tree.pdf) file

 # Presentation link
 [Presentation Link](http://tiny.cc/fss_proj_r)